subhransusekhar/ml-workshop/docs/setup-v2.md

 ## Install the Open Data Hub Operator

-1. Log on to openShift with opentlc-mgr
+1. Log on to OpenShift as a Cluster Administrator.
+(For RHPDS this is opentlc-mgr.)
 2. Select the Administrator perspective
 3. Install the Open Data Hub operator.
 Click **Operators > Operator Hub**
    OpenShift displays the operator catalogue.